ddmatumu/TFnDeepLearning/guides/Install_Windows.md

 10. Open the notebook file at `./codes/tests/Test_Packages.ipynb`:
 ![](./pictures/install_windows/anaconda11.png)

-- Congratulations, that's all.
+- Congratulations, that would be all.
 You are done with the installation.
-If you have any issues, please create [issues](https://github.com/ddmatumu/TFnDeepLearning/issues).
+If you have any issues, please create [issues](https://github.com/ddmatumu/TFnDeepLearning/issues), we are happy to help.